 A portion of your blood sample drawn at each visit will be frozen and stored.
-These stored blood samples may be used by the Sponsor or its research partners for HIV-1 genotyping/phenotyping assays or their development, for retesting the amount of HIV-1 in your blood, for measurement of antiviral drug levels in the blood, for future testing to learn more about how the study drug has worked against HIV-1 or clinical laboratory testing to provide additional clinical data.
-At the conclusion of this study, these samples may be retained in storage by Gilead Sciences, Inc. for a period up to 10 years.
+These stored blood samples may be used by the Sponsor or its research partners for HIV-1 genotyping/phenotyping resistance tests or their development, for retesting the amount of HIV-1 in your blood, for measurement of antiviral drug levels in the blood, for future testing to learn more about how the study drug has worked against HIV-1 or clinical laboratory testing to provide additional clinical data.